Central venous line - infants

 - IV fluids or medicine can leak into other parts of the body.
 This is rare, but this can cause serious bleeding, breathing problems, and problems with the heart.

 If the baby has any of these problems, the CVL may be taken out.
-Talk to your baby's doctor about the risks of a CVL.
+Talk to your baby's provider about the risks of a CVL.